-In deciding what's fair and reasonable in all of the circumstances of this complaint, I'm satisfied that it's appropriate to take an inquisitorial approach.
-And, ultimately, what I'll be looking at here is whether Westerby took reasonable care, acted with due diligence and treated Mr N fairly, in accordance with his best interests.
+I'll be considering whether Westerby took reasonable care, acted with due diligence and treated Mr H fairly, in accordance with his best interests.
 And what I think is fair and reasonable in light of that.
-And I think the key issue in Mr N's complaint is whether it was fair and reasonable for Westerby to have accepted Mr N's SIPP application in the first place.
-So, I need to consider whether Westerby carried out appropriate due diligence checks on Joseph Oliver before deciding to accept Mr N's SIPP application from it.
+And I think the key issue in Mr H's complaint is whether it was fair and reasonable for Westerby to have accepted Mr H's SIPP application in the first place.
+So, I need to consider whether Westerby carried out appropriate due diligence checks on Joseph Oliver before deciding to accept Mr H's SIPP application from it.